 To be eligible for CoSIDA Academic honors, a student-athlete must be a varsity starter or key reserve, maintain a cumulative grade point average of 3.30 on a scale of 4.00, have reached sophomore athletic and academic standings at his/her current institution and be nominated by his/her sports information director.

 Gallaudet Associate Athletic Director for Communications Sam Atkinson nominated Luna for this honor and has helped Gallaudet athletics increase its Academic All-America totals, fivefold, in his eight years at the helm.
 Gallaudet has earned 11 Academic All-America selections in program history since the inception of the awards in 1952.
-Eight of the 11 honors have come in the last six years as GU has earned at least one every year for six years straight.
+Nine of the 11 honors have come in the last six years as GU has earned at least one every year for six years straight.

 GALLAUDET'S CoSIDA ACADEMIC ALL-AMERICA™ WOMEN'S TRACK/CROSS COUNTRY HONOREES